automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

         print("World")

-If returns are not present at the end of the functions above, during a refactor or code merge it is possible for lines of code to be removed, like if the `say_world` function declaration was deleted like so:
+If returns are not present at the end of the functions above, then during a refactor or code merge, it is possible for lines of code to be removed, like if the `say_world` function declaration was deleted like so:

 .. code-block:: python